GT's Launches Alive Probiotic Ciders Line - BevNET.com

 Alive will be available in three varieties, each featuring a blend of adaptogenic mushrooms and apple cider vinegar paired with a different tea: Mate Mint, Guayusa Turmeric and Pu-erh Root.
 Each will be packaged in a 16 oz. glass bottles and contain 30 calories and 7g of sugar.

-Speaking with BevNET, founder GT Dave described the launch of Alive as one of the first efforts “to fully express the new, refined brand position of GT’s Living Foods”; the company had previously been known as Millennium Foods.
+Speaking with BevNET, founder GT Dave described the launch of Alive as one of the first efforts “to fully express the new, refined brand position of GT’s Living Foods”; the company had previously been known as Millennium Products.
 He explained that Alive offers a distinct flavor profile and use occasion that complement the company’s existing lines of kombuchas and non-dairy kefirs.

 “When we crafted Alive, we were very thoughtful on what we wanted it to be and what we didn’t want it to be,” he said.
 “We believe that we are essentially crafting a light yet functional and very still nutrition focused offering for a consumer that loves kombucha but wants something a little bit lighter at different times, or perhaps is not ready for kombucha but really wants to understand and explore these kind of lightly sweetened, slightly biting, more earthy focused offerings.”